RKA-999/ip-Hopper/README.md

-# 🔁 iP-Hopper
+# 🔁 ip-Hopper

-**iP-Hopper** is an advanced IP rotation tool designed for ethical hackers, privacy enthusiasts, and cybersecurity learners.
+**ip-Hopper** is an advanced ip rotation tool designed for ethical hackers, privacy enthusiasts, and cybersecurity learners.
 It works by launching multiple Tor nodes in parallel and routing traffic through a centralized Privoxy proxy server — enabling users to automatically change their public IP address at customizable intervals.

 Whether you're conducting anonymous security research or learning how anonymization networks like Tor work, IPHopper provides a lightweight and powerful CLI-based solution — especially built for **Termux** and **Linux-based systems**.

 ---

-## 🎯 Purpose of iP-Hopper
+## 🎯 Purpose of ip-Hopper

 When working in the cybersecurity field or doing web reconnaissance, constantly changing your IP address can help avoid detection, rate-limiting, and geo-restrictions.
 Most users rely on VPNs, but VPNs are centralized services and not always transparent.
 Tor, on the other hand, offers a decentralized and free solution for anonymity.